18F/handbook/docs/09-security/awareness.md

 As a final, crucially important step, ***you must have a backup second factor for all your TFA accounts***.
 Imagine that you use Google Authenticator from your phone to unlock LastPass and you lose your phone.
 Without a backup second factor, access to your accounts would be prevented.
 So you need a backup.

 SMS can often be an easy backup, say for Google Authenticator, or Google Authenticator could be a backup for your Yubikey, or you can even have a second Yubikey.
+(Or you can use Authy or LastPass Authenticator that backup to the cloud.)
 Services that provide TFA generally enable multiple second factor options, and also provide a downloadable set of single use "backup codes" that you can download or print and keep in a safe place.
 If you lost your primary second factor, you can use your secondary one or a printer backup code stored in your file cabinet. *Hint: you can store backup codes in LastPass in the Notes section.*

-### Advanced: Connecting to TFA-enabled Sevices/Apps

-Some applications and services may need to connect to your Civicactions google account but they might not be able to handle TFA.
-An example of this would be a personal Gmail account trying to send e-mails through your civicactions' account.
-For this purpose Google has created something called [App Passwords](https://support.google.com/accounts/answer/185833?hl=en).
-[App Passwords](https://support.google.com/accounts/answer/185833?hl=en) allows you to create a unique password for each of your services/apps.
-If this password is used while authenticating your service/app to access your CivicActions' account it will bypass TFA.

-There are some instructions at <https://support.google.com/accounts/answer/185833?hl=en> on how to use App Passwords with Google.
-Several other TFA-enabled services also support app passwords -- see their respecive documentation.

-## IT: Sharing Service Accounts

-* If a service allows individual accounts, use only individual accounts and not shared credentials.
-* Prefer services that allow individual accounts, services that allow TFA and secure password policies.
-* If a service only allows a single account, have a shared LastPass master account that ideally only 2-3 trusted people have access to.
-From there share passwords out on an "as needed" basis only, including to individual day-to-day Lastpass accounts for the 2-3 trusted people.
-* If the LastPass master account is a paid account it also allows sharing credentials in a way that makes the password harder for the person who you shared it with to recover/view/share (but still allow them to log in with it).
-* Shared account passwords should rotate to ensure that only those users needing access continue to have access, revoking individual accounts particularly when people leave.

 ## Phishing and Social Engineering